Let’s be honest: people suck at goal setting.

 - ✔ Will it compete with other goals in my life?

-Time-oriented: Give yourself a deadline to reassess your goal.
+Give yourself a deadline to reassess your goal.
 And put it on the calendar!
 I like to re-evaluate my goals every 3-months to make sure they are still Attainable and Relevant.

 - ✔ Is there a deadline?